Rubatharisan/SecurityTests/README.md

 ## BruteforceSSH.js
 Normally a SSH bruteforce attack can be seen in /var/log/auth.log, unless a attack was succesful and the attacker have removed or partially sanitized the auth.log.

+Update: There is several places SSH keeps logs about user/root logins.
+It is possible to see information about logins by using the command: last

 A attacker trying to bruteforce into ssh (This is a real attack on a machine):

         Mar 29 17:57:52 YourMachineName sshd[2563]: PAM 2 more authentication failures; logname= uid=0 euid=0 tty=ssh ruser= rhost=221.229.166.245  user=root